Best Nike Running Shoes of 2025

 • Expensive

-The Nike Ultrafly is Nike’s first off-road super shoe.
-Nike was the first to introduce a carbon-plated super shoe in 2017 with the Vaporfly, and while it wasn’t the first to introduce an off-road super shoe when it did, it was unsurprisingly one of the best.
+The Nike Ultrafly is the brand’s first off-road super shoe.
+Nike was the first to introduce a carbon-plated super shoe to road racing in 2017 with the Vaporfly, and while it wasn’t the first to introduce an off-road super shoe, when it did, it was unsurprisingly one of the best.
 The shoe has a premium low-profile Vibram Megagrip Litebase outsole, which we found has excellent grip on wet trails and rocks.
 For the midsole, Nike uses its ZoomX foam and carbon Flyplate.
 The soft foam and carbon plate provide a soft, responsive, and energy-efficient response.

-The shoe’s upper fits and feels like a road running shoe in a good way.
+The shoe’s upper fits and feels like a road shoe, in a good way.
 The Vaporweave mesh is lightweight, breathable, and comfortable.
 We also love that Nike continues to expand its toebox, increasingly allowing the toes to splay naturally during the stride.
 In terms of racing shoes, Nike nailed it with the Ultrafly.
-We’d place it up with other high-end trail racing shoes like the Hoka Tecton X 2 and the Saucony Endorphin Edge.
+We’d place it up with other high-end trail racing shoes like the Hoka Tecton X 3.
 We took this shoe on runs up and down technical trails in California’s Santa Monica Mountains and on more gradual paths elsewhere within California’s Coast Range.
 It handles a wide range of surfaces and trail types.
-Yes, the price is a lot, but it’s well worth the cost if speed is your priority and it’s within your budget.
+Like all carbon-plated shoes, it’s expensive, but it’s well worth the cost if speed is your priority.

 Read our full Nike Ultrafly review.